 “Reduce scope” is pretty clear.
 This is what the Scrum framework suggests out of the box.
 Jettison backlog items from the Sprint Backlog back to the Product Backlog.
 And don’t wait until the end of the Sprint to do it.
 Do it now!
 Keeping the workload achievable is what helps teams learn to do better.

 “Abort the Sprint and replan” if there’s just no way to fix the Sprint, it’s pretty fouled up.
 Remember “fail fast?”
 Rather than waste more time fixing a sinking boat, jump off and get yourself a new boat.
 Terminate the Sprint and plan a new one.

 “Inform management how release dates will be affected” means to ensure that management is aware of the impact of any changes that you may have made that might affect the release dates (if there is any affect).
 Always keep management informed of what’s going on and why.
 Keeping management in the dark never works out well in the end.

-Remember, bottom line, the TEAM IS RESPONSIBLE for the quality of the Sprint.
-Not the ScrumMaster by him or herself.
-Not the Product Owner.
+Remember, bottom line, the DEVELOPERS ARE RESPONSIBLE for the success of the Sprint Goal.
 Not management.
 If the Sprint is in trouble, it is up to the team to fix it.
 Always keep your eyes on the goal!